koospal/csv-to-e-invoice/README.md

  4. cp myinvoices/files/MyCompanyID myinvoices/files
  5. bin/crt-serial-letter-from-csv myinvoices/ myinvoices/MyCompanyID data/invoice.csv
  6. find your invoices in myinvoices/files
  7. check whether your invoices are correct.
-I do it with chatgpt.
+I do it with the link above.
 Note: If you want to change the column headers in data/invoice.csv or data/company.csv you have to change the pattern in data/e-invoice-pattern.xml too.